- As nurses, we’re at high risk for burnout—but that doesn’t mean burning out is inevitable

 Consider setting a timer for 5 or 10 minutes before or after every shift, and spend that time taking care of a couple things that will ease your mental load.
 Pay a bill, call your mom, schedule a therapy appointment, or just lie on the floor (we’re not judging).
 Whatever it is, challenge yourself to do at least one little thing for yourself every single day.

-3. Call in the calvary
+3. Call in the cavalry

 Resets are key, and regular self-care following a reset can help replenish the reserves you need to keep burnout at bay.